filecoin-project/filecoin-docs/docs/store/README.md

 The following applications allow you to store data on the Filecoin network with no technical setup:

-- [Web3.Storage](https://web3.storage) is an IPFS pinning service and Filecoin storage platform built-in-one.
-Upload files to Web3.Storage and access them instantly, safe in the knowledge that your data is securely backed up using the Filecoin network.
-- [Slate](slate.md) allows uploading and storing content on the Filecoin network directly from your browser.
-It supports one time deals, is perfect for creating image galleries, and the first 50 GB of storage is free!
 - [ChainSafe Files](https://files.chainsafe.io/) provides decentralized cloud storage with end-to-end encryption in a Dropbox-like interface.
 Check out the [blog post by ChainSafe](https://medium.com/chainsafe-systems/introducing-chainsafe-files-3eedabdec922) for a quick overview of the service.
+- [Estuary](https://estuary.tech) allows uploading and storing content on the Filecoin network directly from your browser, command line, and API.
 - [Space Storage](https://space.storage/) by Fleek is an open-source, user-controlled, encrypted file storage and sharing platform using IPFS and Filecoin, tied to Ethereum accounts or common web OAuth options.
+- [Web3.Storage](https://web3.storage) is an IPFS pinning service and Filecoin storage platform built-in-one.
+Upload files to Web3.Storage and access them instantly, safe in the knowledge that your data is securely backed up using the Filecoin network.

 ### Filecoin Node Client